Conflux-Chain/conflux-rust/internal_contract/README.md

 ## Interest Rate

-The staking interest rate is currently set to 4% per year.
+The annualized staking interest rate is currently set to 4.08%.
 Compound interest is implemented in the granularity of blocks.

 When executing a transaction sent by account `addr` at block `B` to withdraw a fund of value `v` deposited at block `B'`, the interest is calculated as follows: